 Promoters: People are then categorized as "promoters" if they respond with 9-10.
 They are your loyal customers who believe in the product and want to spread awareness.

-Promoters are people who believe in the product and want to spread awareness about it.
+Promoters believe in the product and want to spread awareness about it.
 They can be influencers or customers of the company.
 Promoters can be anyone from your friend to a celebrity, and they can help you reach a wider audience.

 Passives: Customers are called "passives" if they respond with 7-8.
-Passives are indifferent about your product; they are neither loyal nor supportive of your product.
+Passives are indifferent about your product; they are neither loyal nor supportive.
 They will not churn quickly, but the product is okayish for them.

 Passives are satisfied enough with the product but are not likely to recommend it to anyone or spread the word to their network.
 You need to convert all the passives to promoters by reaching out to them, asking what is lacking and what would turn this into a great experience for them.

 Detractors: Customers are called "detractors" if they respond with 0-6.
-These dissatisfied customers have had a negative experience with your business and will likely share negative feedback about it.
+These dissatisfied customers have had a negative experience with your business and will likely share negative feedback.
 They are the most urgent customers who are most likely to churn.